In LVM, a volume group is divided up into logical volumes. The following sections describe the different types of logical volumes.

 LVM RAID volumes support snapshots.

 RAID logical volumes are not cluster-aware.
 While RAID logical volumes can be created and activated exclusively on one machine, they cannot be activated simultaneously on more than one machine.
-If you require non-exclusive mirrored volumes, you must create the volumes with a

 2.3.4.
 Thinly-Provisioned Logical Volumes (Thin Volumes)